R. Douglas Hurt: Agriculture and Slavery in Missouri's Little Dixie

-In 1992, Hurt published his book titled, Agriculture and Slavery in Missouri's Little Dixie, for which he received the Theodore Saloutos Award by the Agricultural History Society, and the Missouri History Book Award by the State Historical Society of Missouri.
+In 1992, Hurt published Agriculture and Slavery in Missouri's Little Dixie, for which he received the 1992 Theodore Saloutos Award of the Agricultural History Society and the 1993 Missouri History Book Award of the State Historical Society of Missouri.
 The book was reviewed as "a welcome addition to the literature".
 According to D. Clayton Brown, "students of agricultural history and antebellum history should know this book".

 This book has been reviewed as "a solidly researched, informed account that fills a vacant niche in the historical literature".
 In a review, David E. Schob stated that the book "may well be the best volume published in agricultural history in 1992".

 The Ohio Frontier: Crucible of the Old Northwest, 1720-1830

 Hurt published his book The Ohio Frontier: Crucible of the Old Northwest, 1720–1830 in 1996.
-The book gathered numerous reviews including a review by E. J. Fabyan, stating that "finally, after nearly twenty-five years, a high quality general history of the frontier period of the state of Ohio is now available".
+The book gathered numerous reviews including a review by E. J. Fabyan that stated that "finally, after nearly twenty-five years, a high quality general history of the frontier period of the state of Ohio is now available".
 The book is "a dynamic account of the Ohio frontier that should delight both trans-Appalachian frontier scholars and interested amateurs".
 In another review, the book was stated as "extremely readable and exciting treatments of the region during the eighteenth and nineteenth centuries".
-Kay J. Carr noted that "readers who are looking for such a straightforward, no-nonsense approach will appreciate his (Hurt's) clarity."
+Kay J. Carr noted that "readers who are looking for such a straightforward, no-nonsense approach will appreciate his [Hurt's] clarity."

 The Great Plains during World War II

-Hurt's book, The Great Plains during World War II received the Kansas City Star Noteworthy Book Award and the Choice Outstanding Academic Title in 2008.
+Hurt's book The Great Plains during World War II received the Kansas City Star Noteworthy Book Award and the Choice Outstanding Academic Title in 2008.
 The book is reviewed as "a thorough analysis of the period from the war's beginning to its conclusion".
 According to Greg Hall, "his best chapters are those that distinguish the Great Plains experience from that of the rest of the country".
-Michael W. Schuyler reviewed that "This is an outstanding book that will be of interest not only to professional historians but also to general readers with an interest in the history and development of the Great Plains", and stated that "This is history at its best—both scholarly and fascinating reading—and is indispensable for our understanding of the Great Plains experience during the Second World War".
+Michael W. Schuyler wrote that "This is an outstanding book that will be of interest not only to professional historians but also to general readers with an interest in the history and development of the Great Plains" and that "This is history at its best—both scholarly and fascinating reading—and is indispensable for our understanding of the Great Plains experience during the Second World War".
+Multiple reviewers noted it as a complement to Gerald D. Nash's World War II and the West (1990) about the Rocky Mountains and West Coast.